opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/creating_a_dataset.rst

 From the preview, you can configure your source.

-For more information about the sources you can connect to and their configuration, see :doc:`/publishing_data/04_configuring_a_source/configuring_source/`.
+For more information about the sources you can connect to and their configuration, see :ref:`supportedformats` and :ref:`connectors_remote_services`.

 .. rubric:: Step 4: Configuring the dataset standard metadata and access rights

 From the **Dataset information** screen, you can configure the dataset title and technical identifier to keep or edit the default values.
 You can also set up the dataset access rights.

+After you create a dataset, you can add a new source, or edit an existing source and its connection using the **Sources** tab of the desired dataset.

 .. toctree::
    :titlesonly: